 Valhalla Tattoo – the Brave and Pride warrior

-Viking culture which has lasted for a long time still impacts deeply today modern culture.
-And one of the fascinating things about Viking culture is that they, too, donned tattoos as a symbol of their fervour for their families, their warrior ways, and their dedication to the Gods.
+Viking culture which has lasted for a long time still impacts deeply today’s modern culture.
+And one of the fascinating things about Viking culture is that they, too, donned tattoos as a symbol of their fervor for their families, their warrior ways, and their dedication to the Gods.

 Top 10 unique tattoo ideas you have to see

-There are many Valhalla tattoo you could do, but these next 10 are the best.
+There are many Valhalla tattoos you could do, but these next 10 are the best.

 1. Vegisir tattoo

 The Vegvisir, comprised of eight Viking rune staves and also known as the runic compass or the Viking compass, was revered by the Vikings as a sign of protection and direction.
 In Icelandic, the word Vegvisir itself means “Wayfinder” and “signpost.”